netdata/netdata/docs/step-by-step/step-08.md

 ### The chart unique ID (required)

 You need to specify the unique ID of a chart to show it on your custom dashboard.
-If you forgot how to find the unique ID, head back over to [part 2](/tutorials/part-02/#understand-charts-dimensions-families-and-contexts) for a re-introduction.
+If you forgot how to find the unique ID, head back over to [step 2](step-02.md#understand-charts-dimensions-families-and-contexts) for a re-introduction.

 You can then put this unique ID into a `<div>` element with the `data-netdata` attribute.
 Put this in the `<body>` of